 Books of Remembrance

-A copy of the Second World War Book of Remembrance, on display in the lobby of Ontario's Legislative Building from November 1st to 15th, contains more than 44,000 names of Canadians who died during the war.
+A copy of the Second World War Book of Remembrance, shown here on display in the lobby of Ontario's Legislative Building in 2019, contains more than 44,000 names of Canadians who died during the war.
 Artist Alan Beddoe from Ottawa created the book.
 In addition to the names of those who lost their lives, he also included pages commemorating particular actions, battles, and places that were significant to Canadians during the war.